 It did on my world.
 My world doesn’t exist anymore. – Superman

 The legend of Superman is largely allegorical and always has been.
 While I can appreciate this and understand it being likened as such, this script oversteps.
 Much as I adore Clark Kent and his do-good alter ego, the blatant visuals were too much in my opinion.
 Heroes are imperfect like everyone else, and while they are often held to a higher standard, they aren’t a god.
 That said, with all that in the open, there was plenty to love.
-I loved the evolving romance between Clark and Lois (haters gonna’ hate) and I love(loveloved) the mysterious introduction to the icon, Wonder Woman.
+I love the evolving romance between Clark and Lois (haters gonna’ hate) and I love(loveloved) the mysterious introduction of Wonder Woman.

 Beyond that, I think what I like best about this reboot is the cast.
 Everyone brings their a-game.
 This is true of the return of Diane Lane, Adams and Cavill; and newbies Gal Gadot, Jeremy Irons (brilliant Alfred!) and Jesse Eissenberg (can we say creepy).
 What’s so interesting about this adaptation is that everyone is a kind of “tortured” soul.
 Prior versions give us a lighter view of the iconic monikers.
 Remarks even hint that Superman will be a darker incarnation in the next DC installment; my response would be something akin to asking, “How can he go darker!?”

 The serious nature of the story and atmosphere leaves little to no room for laughter, but what’s here is good.
 (Most notable when the three heroes finally come together, shedding all pretenses to work together.)
 As the story works towards its pinnacle, tears are inevitable, but with the promise of 2017’s Justice League in our near future, we hope good things are to come for DC Comics.